mitchellhanks/nw-fine-parse-logs/README.md

 | pattern     | yes                   | Lua pattern to use for searching the raw log.
 Will extract the first capture group.                                                                                       |
 | isarray     | no                    | (0=false \[Default\]) (1=true) If set to 1 then the extracted value will be split using the value of `delimiter` and each value registered separately to the same meta key |
 | arraydelim  | only if `isarray` = 1 | Delimiter used to split the value array.                                                                                                                                   |
+Each pattern must have **exactly** one "capture group", defined by the pattern found within the parentheses `(xyz)`.

+If your pattern exists multiple times within the raw log, then this parser will extract each match and register it to the same defined meta key.
+If this is the case, it's a good idea (not required) to use a meta key that is defined as a string array type under your ESA Rules settings.

+If the value you are extracting contains a delimited list of values you can use the "isarray" and "arraydelim" properties to cause the parser to extract each value and register it to the defined meta key separately.

 ### Example